nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Wed Apr 16 2025)
+### Joke of the day (Thu Apr 17 2025)
 <!-- joke -->
->Chuck Norris can hit you so hard that he can actually alter your DNA.
-Decades from now your descendants will occasionally clutch their heads and yell 'What The Hell was That?'.
+>In the movie 'The Matrix', Chuck Norris is the Matrix.
+If you pay close attention in the green 'falling code' scenes, you can make out the faint texture of his beard.
 <!-- /joke -->

-*Last update: Wed, 16 Apr 2025 00:57:37 GMT*
+*Last update: Thu, 17 Apr 2025 00:56:24 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)